Formstone/Formstone/src/docs/carousel.md

 ### Basic

 Carousel will treat immediate children as items to scroll through.
-By default, all pages will be sized to the width of the carousel.
+By default, all items will be sized to the width of the carousel.

 ```javascript
 $(".target").carousel();